yingzhang-da/Olist_E-Commerce_Data_Analysis/README.md

 - How do order trends vary by order status and reviews (e.g., delivered, canceled, in transit)?

-- Which products generate the highest number of orders and the most revenue?
+- Which products generate the highest number of orders, and which don't?

 2. Customer